Dear Dumb Diary

-This is a delightful movie about issues that will resonate with kids.
-It will also provide families with a segue into meaningful conversations about issues like self-esteem, dating, social status, and peer pressure.
-DEAR DUMB DIARY is product of Walden Family Theater, a joint endeavor between the Hallmark Channel and sponsors Walmart and Procter & Gamble that's intended to provide families with quality entertainment for viewers of all ages.
+This delightful movie about issues that will resonate with kids provides families with a segue into meaningful conversations about issues like self-esteem, dating, social status, and peer pressure.
+Dear Dumb Diary is product of Walden Family Theater, a joint endeavor between the Hallmark Channel and sponsors Walmart and Procter & Gamble that's intended to provide families with quality entertainment for viewers of all ages.
 Not an easy task, to be sure, but they hit the nail on the head.
 Jamie's struggles with her self-image will sound familiar to a lot of viewers –- kids and parents alike -– and the process by which she learns to cope with her insecurities has value across the board.

 What makes this story so appealing –- besides the creative incorporation of the books' illustrations and the breakout music video sequences -– is that Jamie is no saint.
 She breaks some rules, hangs with a questionably influential BFF who gets her involved in sketchy schemes, and turns her own unhappiness into vengeance against an unwitting classmate.
 In other words, she's relatable.
 But each incident forces her to take a good hard look at her actions, and eventually she comes to appreciate who she is, which helps her relate better to others.

 Families can talk about how the characters' experiences compare to kids' own.
-Kids: Have you ever felt "invisible," like Jamie does?
+Kids: Have you ever felt "invisible," like Jamie does in Dear Dumb Diary?
 Are you ever jealous of other kids for what they have or who they are?
 Does that influence how you relate to them?

 Kids: What unique qualities are you most proud of in yourself?
 What opportunities exist for you to showcase your talents?
 How do your friendships reflect your personal values?